SamMed05/c-cpp-notes/docs/cpp/variables.md

 cout << 13+57; // Output: 70
 ```

-But if we want to cover all possible cases of numbers, we can't do it in that way.
+But if we want to cover all possible cases of numbers, we can't do it that way.
 We use variables
 instead:
 ```cpp
 // ... linking section and main()